tarantool/tarantool/changelogs/unreleased/gh-6833-decode-body-http-response.md

 ## feature/lua/http client

-* New method "response:decode()" has been introduced.
-It allows to decode body to a Lua object when decoding function is available.
-Decode function depends on content type and following content types are supported by default:
+* Added a new method `response:decode()`.
+It decodes an HTTP response body to a Lua object.
+The decoding result depends on the response content type.
+The following content types are supported by default: `application/json`, `application/yaml`, `application/msgpack`.
+Users can define decoding rules for other content types by writing their own decoding functions. (gh-6833).
-  "application/json", "application/yaml" and "application/msgpack".
-Now user can
-  define his own decode function (gh-6833).